 - 3-03.
 Construction.
 Construction started 1 August 1962, and the dam was completed in June 1966.
 Filling of the reservoir to operating level commenced 23 February 1966.
 The pool reached elevation 500.6 feet NGVD29 on 30 March 1966, the date initial testing of the turbines began.
 Two generating units were placed in commercial operation on 2 June 1966, and the third unit on 29 June 1966. - 3-04.
 Related Projects.
 The Weiss Project is one of six other projects on the Coosa River located above Neely Henry.
-The Logan Martin Project is downstream of Neely Henry on the Coosa River 98.5 above the mouth at the Alabama River.
+The Logan Martin Project is downstream of Neely Henry on the Coosa River 98.5 miles above the mouth at the Alabama River.
 Downstream of Logan Martin Dam is the Lay Dam and Powerhouse at mile 51.0, 47.5 miles downstream, followed by the Mitchell Dam and Powerhouse at mile 36.8, and the Jordan Dam at mile 18.9.
 The sites are shown on Plate 2-1 and associated drainage areas shown on Table 4-7. - 3-05.
+Dam Safety History Issues.
+Dam safety oversight of the APC projects is covered under the FERC license. - 3-06.
 Modifications to Regulations.
 On 26 February 2001, FERC approved a plan that allowed APC to evaluate an alternative operating rule curve that would better accommodate recreational access.
 This "evaluation" period began in 2001 and continued to the end of the existing license term (i.e., 2007) for the H. Neely Henry development.
 The "evaluation" period was extended along with the FERC license during the license renewal process.
-The FERC license was renewed for 30 years on 20 June 2013, and made permanent the alternative operating rule curve.
+The FERC license was renewed for 30 years on 20 June 2013 and made permanent the alternative operating rule curve.
 The lake is operated from the full pool elevation of 508 feet NGVD29 from 1 May through 30 September during normal inflows to meet APC system power demand.
 A drawdown of the lake begins 1 October and ends 30 November when the level is lowered to 507 feet NGVD29.
 This elevation is maintained until April when lake refilling begins and continues through 30 April when full pool is reached.
 Previously, the wintertime drawdown level was 505 feet NGVD29 from 5 November to 15 April.

-3-06.
+3-07.
 Principal Regulation Problems.
 There have been no significant regulation problems, such as erosion, boils, severe leakage, etc., at the H. Neely Henry Project.

-IV - WATERSHED CHARACTERISTICS
+4 - WATERSHED CHARACTERISTICS